 There is no green filtering work pill in the last queue visualization, right?

-Now user is on the feed tab and did not waited for the hard work tabs filtering to complete!
+Now user is on the feed tab without waiting for the previous profile re-render to complete.

 In the last implementation with startTransition, we dont have any loading state!
 We could refactor like this to introduce a loading state.